Capital punishment in Hawaii: Analysis

 Hawaii's death penalty has received criticism for almost exclusively targeting racial minorities within the country.
 Very few executions in Hawaii were of white Americans or Native Hawaiians, to the point where some Hawaiians speculated that the abolition of the death penalty occurred "because there were too many haole (Caucasians) who risked hanging."
 Statistics show that only one white man, an Irish man named Frank Johnson (alias John O'Connell), was ever executed in the Territory of Hawaii.
 The rest of the people confirmed to have been executed during that period were of various Asian nationalities, including Filipinos, Chinese people, Japanese people, and Koreans.

 Modern use

-Naeem Williams, a discharged soldier, was taken to federal civilian court in 2014 for beating his 5-year-old daughter to death; this crime took place on US government property in 2005 while Williams was on active duty.
+Naeem Williams, a discharged soldier, was tried in a federal civilian court in 2014 for beating his 5-year-old daughter to death.
+This crime was committed on U.S. government property in 2005 while Williams was on active duty.
 Prosecutors sought the death penalty in a federal court.
-However, he was sentenced to life in prison without the possibility of parole instead.
+However, he was spared execution by the jury and instead sentenced to life in prison without the possibility of parole.
+The jury had voted 8-4 in favor of a death sentence for Williams.